vrayalu/credit-card-fraud-detection/README.md

 - **Business Impact Analysis:**
   Final predictions were converted into score percentiles and thresholds to simulate how a real-world investigation system would work.
-  A financial curve was created to estimate annual savings, based on:
+  A financial curve was created to estimate annual savings, based on these assumptions:
   - $400 saved per correctly detected fraud
   - $20 lost per false positive
   - Scaled to 10 million transactions/year using: